Stocks sink after Fed makes bold move to support economy

 |BOEING COMPANY

 Banks fell as heavy buying of U.S. Treasurys flattened the yield curve.
-The 2-year yield fell 3.4 basis points to 0.332 percent while the 10-year yield plunged 11.2 bps to 0.826 percent.
+The 2-year yield fell 10.4 basis points to 0.262 percent while the 10-year yield plunged 21.8 basis points to 0.72 percent.

 |Ticker